-Join Chef Eugenio in a hands-on Rome cooking class in his professional kitchen in the heart of the Eternal City, Rome.
+Join Chef Eugenio in a one-day hands-on cooking class in his professional kitchen in the heart of the Eternal City, Rome.
 Learn how to prepare and taste traditional Roman cuisine, artichokes, fresh pasta, main courses, pizza and desserts and how to select the ingredients at the market too with Italy’s most colorful and acclaimed chef – known as one who loves to cook and to eat.

 Chef Eugenio’s family, originally from Naples, immigrated to the Eternal City at an early age.
 Though still very connected with his countryside roots, Chef Eugenio is 100% Roman and his culinary skills show that.
 Learn how to cook without recipes, timers, measuring cups and scales, but with the smells, instinct, and technique that only Chef Eugenio has gained after years of experience.
 He cooks with his eyes, like most Italian chefs, using his senses and know how.

-Traditional Roman Cooking
+Traditional Rome Cooking Class

 Your morning class starts at 10am with a welcome and brief introduction before you head into the kitchen.
 See how Chef Eugenio takes farm fresh ingredients and turns them into a Roman feast.
 Chef Eugenio’s unique cooking style includes demonstration, some hands-on and his up close attention in the kitchen.
 Included is the preparation of antipasto, a first course typically of pasta or risotto, and a second course of meat or fish based on the season.
+Everyone enjoys the food that was prepared in the cooking class with a toast of local red or white wine.

-A recipe book is included with compilation of Eugenio’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.
+A recipe book is included with compilation of Chef Eugenio’s creations; recipes may vary depending on the seasons, so we encourage each guest to bring a notebook and camera into the kitchen.

-Menu may include such traditional dishes as:
+Menu may include such traditions as:

 Bucatini All’ Amatriciana ~ Bucatini are a long pasta, similar to spaghetti, but with a hole that runs the lenth of each strand.
 This traditional dish is said to come from Amatrice, a small town in Lazio, and has a base of guanciale and tomato, topped with grated Pecorino Romano cheese.